 Lodging in San Antonio de Areco

-San Antonio de Areco is a registered town of national historic interest and is a focal point for international tourism in the province of Buenos Aires.
-As one of Argentina’s primary destinations to have the cowboy experience, the accommodations here are not generally a good value compared to some other areas of Argentina such as Cordoba, and in the province of Buenos Aires, Capilla de Monte and Lobos.
+As one of Argentina’s primary destinations to have the cowboy experience San Antonio is definitely worth a visit but the estancias here are not generally a good value compared to some other areas of Argentina such as Cordoba, and in the province of Buenos Aires, Capilla de Monte and Lobos.

 Estancias: